stolksdorf/generator-factorio/README.md

 ## Changelog

 #### 1.3.0 - Sunday, 25/10/2015
 * Default generator now asks for a starting version of your mod
 * Default generator creates a properly named mod folder for you
 * Entity choices for the add generator are now read in dynamically
 * Added better defaults to questions with required answers
 * Updated the documentation

 #### 1.2.0 - Saturday, 24/10/2015
-	* Now grabs a fesh version of FAD each time, instead of cached
+* Now grabs a fresh version of FAD each time, instead of cached

 #### 1.1.0 - Friday, 23/10/2015
 * Updated to work with the newest version of FAD since the 0.12.11 update